Our Waxhaw Guide is proudly presented by Charlotte Eye Ear Nose & Throat Associates, P.A.

 Looking for a quick day trip from Charlotte?
-Here are 15 reasons Waxhaw, a 45-minute drive away, is the perfect choice.
+Here are 15 reasons to visit Waxhaw, only a 45-minute drive south.

-They’ve got the NFL Game Day Package, so this local watering hole is exactly where you want to be when your team’s playing.
+The tavern has the NFL Game Day Package, so this local watering hole is exactly where you want to be when your team is playing.

-The menu features primarily American bar food, like fried pickles, nachos, steak, burgers, chicken tenders, and other handheld comforts — the perfect football foods.
+The menu features primarily American bar food, like fried pickles, nachos, steak, burgers, chicken tenders, and other handheld comforts.
 Maxwell’s, a local favorite, has a solid 4-star rating on Yelp and a 4.6 on Google.

-With a quaint side patio and 300 wines to choose from, Cork & Ale is where you unwind and catch up with an old friend over a glass, or two, of wine.
-They’ve also got a small, light menu of sandwiches, flatbread, and salad.
+With a covered side patio and 300 wines to choose from, Cork & Ale is where you unwind and catch up with an old friend over a glass, or two, of wine.
+It also has a small, light menu of sandwiches, flatbreads, and salads.

-If you’re up for it, try out their cookie dough shake, which includes any cookie dough flavor mixed with either chocolate or vanilla ice cream.
+If you’re up for it, try out the cookie dough shake, which includes any cookie dough flavor mixed with either chocolate or vanilla ice cream.

 For $5 per adult and $2 a child, you can learn more about Waxhaw’s history, dating back to the 1600s, tour a historic home, and check out the grounds.